felipesere/collection-json-parser/README.md

 </dependency>
 ```

-Then you can proceed to create your own collections of read them from Strings.
+Then you can proceed to create your own Collections or read them from Strings.

 Using `collection-json-parser` to read